SophieLawson/efficient-editing/README.md

 # Efficient-Editing
 ## Suggestions to Improve Efficient Writing and Editing In-Company
+This outline is to help companies develop a strategy for efficient writing.
+It is a basic foundation on which companies can build their own solutions.

 ### Four-step approach to improve writing efficiency
     - Formatted templates